 Whichever you choose, make sure you go with a non-stick surface for making pancakes.
 And remember, just because your surface is non-stick, it does not mean you can skip using butter or spray.
 This is essential.

-- Pour or scoop 1/4 cup of batter for each pancake.
+Scoop ¼ cup of batter onto the griddle for each pancake.
 Wait until bubbles form to flip.
 Continue cooking for an additional minute to cook through, and brown on the other side.

-- Remove from the pan or griddle and serve.
+Remove the pancakes from the griddle and serve with maple syrup.

 If you’re wondering about the perfect moment to flip a pancake I have another video and post that will walk you through it step by step.